jasonsbarr/how-to-think-like-a-programmer/manuscript/04-objects.md

 ## Classes

 Prototypal inheritance is extremely powerful and flexible, but sometimes you don't need all that.
-There's a simpler way to do all this prototypal inheritance if all you want to do is set up a simple inheritance chain, and that's using classes.
-Classes were introduced to JavaScript in ES2015, and abstract away the messy details of setting prototypes an inheritance.
+There's a simpler way to do inheritance if all you want to do is set up a simple prototype chain, and that's using classes.
+Classes were introduced to JavaScript in ES2015, and abstract away the messy details of setting prototypes and inheritance.
 To create a Person class, just use the `class` keyword:

+{title: "File: `person_class.js`"}
 ```js
 /**
  * @class Person